-The MPAA is £10,000 per annum from 2015/16.
+The MPAA is £4,000 per annum from 2017/18.
 This only applies in certain circumstances and only relates to Money Purchase Schemes (such as this one).
-Those affected by the new MPAA can still use a further £30,000.00 maximum of the remainder of the standard Annual Allowance (£40,000.00) within a DB scheme where applicable.

 Please note that there is no Carry Forward with the MPAA.
 If the MPAA is not used in the current tax year then any unused allowance cannot be used in a later tax year, unlike with the standard AA.